-Tip: Out-of-the-box, there is a common XSL transformation file (common\relations.xslt), which is used for pushing all types of CI relationships.
+Tip: Out-of-the-box, there is a common XSL transformation file (common_relations.xslt), which is used for pushing all types of CI relationships.
 For this reason, you do not need to create a new XSL transformation file; instead, you only need to map the new relationship query to this existing XSLT file.

-- 1. Navigate to Data Flow Management > Adapter Management > ServiceManagerAdapter9-x > Configuration Files. - 2.
+- Navigate to Data Flow Management > Adapter Management > ServiceManagerAdapter9.41 > Configuration Files. - 2.
 Click the smSyncConfFile.xml file. - 3.
 Add a query mapping entry by copying an existing one for relationship push.
-For example, copy the following query mapping entry.

-<tql name="SM Layer2 Topology Relations Push\" xslFile="common\relations.xslt">
+For example, copy the following query mapping entry. - <tql name="SM Layer2 Topology Relations Push" xslFile="common_relations.xslt">